LaughingLeader-DOS2-Mods/LeaderLib/README.md

-LeaderLib Mod for Divinity: Original Sin 2
+LeaderLib Mod for Divinity: Original Sin 2 - Definitive Edition
 =======
 LeaderLib is a library mod used to provide common functionality to other mods.